The untold story of Mike Leach's 'lost' OU play script that fooled Texas

 Reese began tweaking his defensive calls to match the script.
 And it wouldn't take long for that to backfire.

-"I just remember sitting in the huddle that first drive and kind of giggling," said Littrell.
+"I just remember sitting in the huddle that first drive and kind of giggling," Littrell said.
 "Like, they think they know what we're fixin' to do."

 The second play of the script called for something akin to a double-reverse pass.
 In response, the Longhorns brought Brooks on a nickel blitz with the goal of sacking the Sooners for a big loss.

-Note: Editor's note: This story was originally published in 2018.